KimoriWasTaken/ValheimEndgame/README.md

 # ValheimEndgame
-A heavily modded Valheim repo for Clients and Servers running v0.205.5 (latest).
+A heavily modded Valheim repo for Clients and Servers running `v0.205.5`.
 Rediscover Valheim and embark on a new Adventure!

 ## For the best experience we recommend:
 - Create a new Character and a new World for the whole experience